grafana/k6-benchmarks/README.md

 #### Memory
 k6 likes memory, but [it isn't as greedy as other load testing tools](https://k6.io/blog/comparing-best-open-source-load-testing-tools#memory-usage).
-Memory consumption heavily depend on your test files.
+Memory consumption heavily depend on your test scenarios.
 To estimate the memory requirement of your test, run the test on your laptop with 100VUs and multiply the consumed memory by the target number of VUs.

 Simple tests will use ~3-5MB per VU.
 (1000VUs = 3-10GB).
 Tests that are using file-uploads can consume tens of megabytes per VU.